speedyleion/vobby/sphinx/infinoted.rst

 seq
     Believe it to be ``<client_id>/<request_seq>``.

-The client then sneds a subscription Ack.
+The client then sends a subscription Ack.
 It looks like the only thing is the new `subscribe-ack` node as well as the `id` of the requested file.

 .. code-block:: xml